Parallel Computing Course Review Notes

 2.3 Amdahl’s Law

-Assuming a fixed amount of task, by calculating the speed-up ratio, it reveals the principle that the unparallelizable part of a program will limit the overall performance improvement of the program. $$S=\frac{W_{s}+W_{p}}{W_{s}+W_{p}/p}$$ where $W_{s}$ is the number of serial tasks, $W_{p}$ is the number of parallel tasks, $p$ is the number of processors, $S$ is the speed-up ratio.
-Based on the serial component proportion $f=W_{s}/W$, dividing the above formula by $W$ can get the following formula: $$S=\frac{f+(1-f)}{f+\frac{1-f}{p}} =\frac{p}{1+f(p-1)}$$ $\lim_{x\rightarrow \infty}S=1/f$, when the number of processors increases infinitely, the achievable speed-up ratio is limited by the serial part of the program.
+Assuming a fixed number of tasks, it reveals the rule that the non-parallelizable part of a program will limit the overall performance improvement of the program by calculating the performance speedup ratio. $$S=\frac{W_{s}+W_{p}}{W_{s}+W_{p}/p}$$ where $W_{s}$ is the number of serial tasks, $W_{p}$ is the number of parallel tasks, $p$ is the number of processors, and $S$ is the speedup ratio.
+Based on the proportion of the serial component $f=W_{s}/W$, dividing the above equation by $W$ gives the following equation: $$S=\frac{f+(1-f)}{f+\frac{1-f}{p}} =\frac{p}{1+f(p-1)}$$ $\lim_{x\rightarrow \infty}S=1/f$, when the number of processors increases infinitely, the achievable speedup ratio is limited by the serial part of the program.

 1